x-govuk/govuk-components/README.md

 `bin/rails db:migrate`
 `bin/rails s`

-After adding a new component:
+After changing a component or adding a new one:

 * add or update the corresponding specs, and check they pass by running `bundle exec rspec`.